wix/Detox/examples/demo-react-native-cucumber/README.md

  ```sh
  node_modules/.bin/cucumber-js ./e2e/features --require-module @babel/register --configuration android.emu.release
  ```

  This action will open a new simulator and run the tests on it.

+ Any arguments which you would have wanted to pass it to detox directly, you can continue to pass it as an argument to `cucumber-js` like how we have passed `--configuration` and detox will read it internally.

 ## To test Debug build of your app
 ### Step 2: Build